Flag

 World Bank: Control of Corruption Percentile Rank 89

-Belgium has established a comprehensive legal framework to combat corruption, including extensive anti-bribery laws and active participation in international conventions.
-Despite these measures, challenges remain, particularly in the enforcement of these laws and the prevalence of corruption in government procurement and public works contracting.
+Belgium has established a comprehensive legal framework to combat corruption, including strict anti-bribery laws and active participation in international anti-corruption conventions.
+Despite these measures, challenges remain, particularly in areas such as government procurement and public works, where corruption is reportedly more prevalent, though it has not deterred foreign investment.

-The country faces significant issues with organized crime, including human trafficking, drug trafficking, and financial crimes, facilitated by its strategic ports and complex criminal networks.
-However, Belgium's robust law enforcement system, strong economic regulations, and active civil society contribute to its resilience against crime, although coordination challenges persist due to its federal structure.
+The country faces significant issues with organized crime, including human trafficking, drug trafficking, and cybercrime, facilitated by its strategic ports and complex criminal networks involving both domestic and foreign groups.
+However, Belgium's law enforcement agencies are well-organized and equipped to address these challenges, supported by a strong economy and active civil society efforts to raise awareness and protect vulnerable populations.

 Economy